My 10 tips (and mistakes) to work with change

 Competence, way of work and training

 We quickly realized that we needed training and education throughout the organization.
-We had used an external company for a long time, who ran an agile course a few times a year for people who were interested.
+We had used an external company for a long time, who ran courses a few times a year for people who were interested.
 We decided early on that we needed to run this training internally, both so we could adapt the course to our needs, and so we could have our trainers running the course.

-• Basic agile for team members (2 days)
+- The basics for team members (2 days)

-• We had training courses for specific roles like team coaches (scrum masters) and agile product owners (from 1–3 days)
+- We had training courses for specific roles like team coaches (scrum masters) and agile product owners (from 1–3 days)

-• We established support for leaders and managers with agile leadership (2–3 days)
+- We established support for leaders and managers with agile leadership (2–3 days)

-• When a new team was established, we supported the team hands on with coaching for 1–3 months, depending on the size and the agile maturity of the team members.
+- When a new team was established, we supported the team hands on with coaching for 1–3 months, depending on the size and the agile maturity of the team members.
 This was vital to get everyone onboard and could give direct help and feedback.
-The coaches helped with everything from Kanban and Scrum and how to run impact mapping sessions, or supporting leadership and how to sync with projects.
+The coaches helped with everything from customer-centricity, customer-research, Kanban and Scrum and how to run impact mapping sessions, or supporting leadership and how to sync with projects.

 7. My seventh tip is to give the organization the competence and skills for a new way to work.
 This includes values, principles, and methods.
 As I mentioned prior, make it real and create a learning program, from short introductions to longer trainings depending on the role.
 Make sure that you get HR or similar function that handle training onboard as quickly as possible.
 Make sure to include the managers, get them to attend an introduction to agile and how they need to handle leadership and management in the new way of work (yes, it is different).